-ESTATE SETTLEMENT ISSUES (CONTINUED) YES NO Will your spouse's estate exceed their remaining federal estate and gift tax exclusion amount (\$13.61 million, if no lifetime use), or will your combined estates exceed your remaining combined exclusion amounts (\$27.22 million, if no lifetime use)?
+ESTATE SETTLEMENT ISSUES (CONTINUED) YES NO Will your spouse's estate exceed their remaining federal estate and gift tax exclusion amount (\$13.99 million, if no lifetime use), or will your combined estates exceed your remaining combined exclusion amounts (\$27.98 million, if no lifetime use)?
 If so, consider the following: You may have a federal estate tax liability due.
 Remember, proceeds from a life insurance policy owned by the deceased and values of retirement accounts are included in the gross estate.
 To maintain portability of unused exemption, you must file IRS Form 706.
 Normally, Form 706 is due nine months from the date of death (with a six-month extension available).
 However, if Form 706 is filed only to elect portability, it is due within five years of the date of death.
 If there is an estate tax liability, was the total value of the estate on the date of death greater than the value at six months after the date of death?
 If so, you may elect on Form 706 to use the alternate valuation date to reduce estate taxes, valuing all assets as of six months after the date of death (unless sold within that period).
 Could there be property and assets not yet identified?
 If so, consider the following: Consider looking at the "points" feature on credit cards and "miles" with airlines to see if they are transferable.
 Check for safe deposit boxes but be sure to follow probate rules before opening.
 Search state agencies and unclaimed property sites that are run by many state treasurers.
 Do you need to update your own estate plan?
 Are there digital assets that should be preserved?

-2024 · WHAT ISSUES SHOULD I CONSIDER IF MY SPOUSE PASSED AWAY?
+2025 · WHAT ISSUES SHOULD I CONSIDER IF MY SPOUSE PASSED AWAY?

-INS URANCE ISSUES YES NO uni as your spouse employed at time of death?
-The employer/ion may provide group life insurance and/or compensation ated to their employment. as your spouse a veteran?
-If so, you may be eligible for death d burial benefits, a survivor pension, and/or other benefits. foll S C T Y b as the death accidental or work related?
-If so, consider the lowing: some financial institutions and professional associations may offer a small lump-sum benefit.
+INSURANCE ISSUES YES NO } Was your spouse employed at time of death?
+The employer/ union may provide group life insurance and/or compensation related to their employment.
+Was your spouse a veteran?
+If so, you may be eligible for death and burial benefits, a survivor pension, and/or other benefits.
+Was the death accidental or work related?
+If so, consider the following: Some financial institutions and professional associations may offer a small lump-sum benefit.
 The employer/union may offer additional death benefits.
 You may be eligible for worker's compensation and/or death benefits.
-Some life insurance policies have an "accidental death" provision or higher benefits. pe d you and your spouse have a minor child or a child rmanently disabled?
-If so, you and/or the child may be eligible Social Security survivors benefits. ins uld there be any life insurance owned by your spouse or suring the life of your spouse that has not been identified or imed?
-TAX (ISSUES YES NO Dic qua is s d you and your spouse own your home?
-If so, you may still alify for the \$500,000 capital gains housing exclusion if the home sold within two years of your spouse's death, and other additions are met. you spo Ap d you own property jointly with your deceased spouse?
-If so, u may receive a step-up in basis for the assets passing from your buse.
-Reference "Will I Receive A Step-Up In Basis For The preciated Property I Inherited?" flowchart. (continue on next umn)
+Some life insurance policies have an "accidental death" provision for higher benefits. } Did you and your spouse have a minor child or a child permanently disabled?
+If so, you and/or the child may be eligible for Social Security survivors benefits.
+Could there be any life insurance owned by your spouse or insuring the life of your spouse that has not been identified or claimed?
+TAX ISSUES YES NO Did you and your spouse own your home?
+If so, you may still qualify for the \$500,000 capital gains housing exclusion if the home is sold within two years of your spouse's death, and other conditions are met.
+Did you own property jointly with your deceased spouse?
+If so, you may receive a step-up in basis for the assets passing from your spouse.
+Reference "Will I Receive A Step-Up In Basis For The Appreciated Property I Inherited?" flowchart. (continue on next column)